palladius/clouddeploy-platinum-path/README.md

 * Promotion DEV -> STAGING.
 This is a second BUILD which also executes `make test` in the `app/MYAPP` folder.

-* *For picky people*.
-Note that in the real world, the promotion from DEV to STAGING wouldn't probably happen after Unit Tests (rather integration tests), but for this demo I wanted as many releases out as possible with minimal manual intervention, so I did it this way.
+*For picky people*.
+Note that in the real world, the promotion from *DEV* to *STAGING* wouldn't probably happen as an effect of Unit Tests (rather Integration/Acceptance tests); however, in this demo I wanted as many releases out as possible with minimal manual intervention, so I did it this way.
   In a real scenario, a failed `make test` would prevent the DEV release altogether.
+Feel free to make the `Makefile` point to the code you need to execute in everystage and *voila*!

 ## Deploy philosophy

-4 targets have been created:
+4 Deployment Targets have been created:

 1. **dev**.
 Every successful commit lands here.
 Deploys to **dev** GKE cluster.
 1. **staging**.
 Also deploys to **dev** GKE cluster.
-1. **canary** *OR* **canary-production** (depends on app, see below).
-A release in this state will get a small percentage of traffic.
+1. **canary** *OR* **canary-production** (*depending on app*, see below).
+A release in this state will get a small amount of traffic (eg, 20%).
 2. **production**.
 A release in this state will get *most* traffic.
 Deploys to **prod** GKE cluster.

-Note on apps and third stage (*canary**):
+Third stage (*canary**) depends on the application number:

 * **App01**🐍 and **App02**💎 have **canary** as 3rd stage, which pushes to a **canary** GKE cluster.
   This has been done to demonstrate a complex, multi-cluster case.